avnet-iotconnect/iotc-python-rest-api/README.md

 At this stage, the Python interface covers the following set of features with partial implementations covering most common use cases:
-* Obtaining details about devices, templates, entities, IoTConnect users and OTA Firmware upgrades.
+* Obtaining details about devices, templates, entities, /IOTCONNECT users and OTA Firmware upgrades.
 * Creating and Deleting templates based on template JSON and x509 authentication based devices.
 * Managing OTA firmware and firmware upgrades, uploading files, scheduling and publishing OTA to devices.
 * Sending commands to devices.
-* Uploading and managing files IoTConnect File Storage.
+* Uploading and managing files /IOTCONNECT File Storage.
 * Creating and Deleting x509 authentication based devices.
 * Generating an ECC x509 self-signed certificate and a matching private key
 * Generating iotcDeviceConfig.json which can be used along with certificates